*This post may contain affiliate links. As an Amazon Associate we earn from qualifying purchases.

 Red Sea Crossing: $10,400-$14,000

 The price range of this game is between $10,400-$14,000.
-It was later discovered that Red Crossing was advertised in October 7, 1983 by the “issue of Christianity today” magazine.
-The Red crossing game is one of the rarest games to try and find.
+It was later discovered that Red Crossing was advertised on October 7, 1983, by the “issue of Christianity Today” magazine.
+The Red Sea Crossing game is one of the rarest games to try and find.

 Gamma Attack: $6,000-$14,000

 One copy that is known to exist is in the hands of Anthony DeNardo.
 Initially, he didn’t know the value of this until he did some research and learned how valuable it is.
 He once placed it on auction for an extremely high price of $500,000.

 Karate UltraVision Release: $12,000-$18,000

 Even though it was seen as one of the worst games in the Atari 2600 library, nobody has seen a boxed copy of the game surface.
-However, one in an excellent condition ranges between the ranges of $12,000-$18,000 if not more as it is the only one available.
+However, one in excellent condition ranges between the ranges of $12,000-$18,000 if not more as it is the only one available.

 Pepsi Invaders: $815-$3,500

-This Atari game was a result of the Pepsi challenge when there was the war between Coke and Pepsi.
+This Atari game was a result of the Pepsi challenge when there was a war between Coke and Pepsi.
 The 1970s and 80s were full of so many promotional fights between these two soda brands.

 Below are some commercials from the Coke and Pepsi war.

-This game was commissioned as a revision of Space invaders by the Coca Cola corporation and was distributed to their executives at a sales conversion.
+This game was commissioned as a revision of Space invaders by the Coca-Cola corporation and was distributed to their executives at a sales conversion.
 There are only 130 of these games at most believed to have existed.

-The game is centered on the player shooting invading letters that says PEPSI and a flying logo that replaces the flyer at the top of the screen.
+The game is centered on the player shooting invading letters that say PEPSI and a flying logo that replaces the flyer at the top of the screen.
 The game also has a 3-minute timer to test the player’s ability.